drussell1974/cssow/docker/README.md

 Try using 'docker ps -a' to view all containers, then use 'docker stop <id>' and 'docker rm <id>'

-- run in interactive mode
+- run in interactive mode and run bash file to create cssow models module and start webserver manually

 > docker build -f './Dockerfile-teacher_web'